-1. When the FQDN does not contain "onion" as the rightmost label, HARICA SHALL validate the FQDN using at least one of the methods listed below in this sub-section 3.2.2.4; and

-When the FQDN contains ''onion'' as the rightmost label, HARICA SHALL validate the FQDN in accordance with

-2. ANNEX E ISSUANCE OF CERTIFICATES FOR .ONION DOMAIN NAMES.
+- 1. When the FQDN does not contain "onion" as the rightmost label, HARICA SHALL validate the FQDN using at least one of the methods listed below in this sub-section 3.2.2.4; or - 2. when the FQDN contains "onion" as the rightmost label, HARICA SHALL validate the FQDN in accordance with ANNEX E ISSUANCE OF CERTIFICATES FOR .ONION DOMAIN NAMES.